angel-dart/gitbook/the-basics/dependency-injection.md

 ## Dependency-Injected Controllers

-[Controller](https://github.com/angel-dart/gitbook/tree/aeb53fedacf3e203ec7dffb23fdebcc6a058c64f/methods/README.md) have dependencies injected without any additional configuration by you.
+`Controller`s have dependencies injected without any additional configuration by you.
 However, you might want to inject dependencies into the constructor of your controller.

 ```dart
 @Expose('/controller')